How to use Segment events to power Knock

 Viewing Segment track events in Knock

-and you wanted the commenter from the action to appear as the Actor in the workflow, then in the Actor field you would write data.commenter.id to supply their ID as the actor.
+and you wanted the commenter from the action to appear as the actor in the workflow, then in the actor field, you would write properties.commenter.id to supply their ID as the actor.

 Committing the event action configuration

 Event action configurations are stored in the commit history, just like workflows and email layouts.
-Once you're happy with the mapping, save it and commit it to your development environment right from the action page or from the commit page.
-When you're ready you can publish this event action configuration to your other environments.
+Once you're happy with the mapping, you can save it and commit it to your development environment using the same commit button as your workflow.
+When you're ready, you can publish this event action configuration to your other environments from the commit page.

 Committing actions that trigger workflows.
 Keep in mind that when you commit your workflows to development and publish them to other environments, you'll have to do the same with your actions to make them trigger that workflow in those environments as well.